OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 January 2023.md

 - The invasion will not appear as expected; mostly via **human proxies**.
 - Proxies include heads of government or their replacements.
 - Some dramatic **UFO displays** may occur (e.g., missile shutdowns).
-- Open alien display would violate **free will** and provoke resistance.
 - Invasion to be disguised as **beneficial interventions**, e.g., miracle-like events or savior actions.
 - Prominent figures (e.g., Bill Gates, Klaus Schwab) are preparing the ground.
 - UFO over Rostov was **observing**, not shot down.